Purble Place: Comfy Cakes

-Comfy Cakes is a hand-eye coordination game, the goal being to fill orders in a bakery by assembling a cake to match a given cake specification on a television screen by controlling a conveyor belt that brings the cake to various stations.
-Elements of the cake include cake pan shapes (square, circular or heart-shaped), flavor of batter (strawberry, chocolate or vanilla), three cake layerings (red, green or white), optional icing (strawberry, chocolate or vanilla), and other decorations (for instance, sugar may be sprinkled on top of the cake, and in rarer cases, flames are applied to iced cakes to create a smooth glaze).
+Comfy Cakes is a hand-eye coordination game, the goal being to fill orders in a bakery by assembling a cake to match a given cake specification on a mobile by controlling a conveyor belt that brings the cake to various stations.
+Elements of the cake include cake pan shapes (square, circular or heart-shaped), flavor of batter (strawberry, chocolate or vanilla), three cake layerings (red, green or white), optional icing (strawberry, chocolate or vanilla), and other decorations (for instance, sugar may be sprinkled on top of the cake, and in rarer cases, flames are applied to iced cakes to create a smooth glaze), and a rotate button in v0.4.
 If the cake does not match the specification on the television, the player is penalized, and the cake gets thrown away.
 If the player sends two or three incorrect orders, the game is over.
 After a certain number of correct orders are shipped in the box, the player wins the game, and the score is tabulated.
 The final score depends upon the number of cakes baked, the number of incorrect orders sent and the efficiency of the player.
 At higher levels the specifications become more complex and multiple cakes must be manufactured in parallel on a single conveyor belt.
-The player makes about five or six cakes in one of the difficulty levels.
-When the player does not get the features in the wax paper, the computer tells them the move is not allowed.
+The player makes about five or six (or eight in v0.4) cakes in one of the difficulty levels.
+When the player does not get the features in the wax paper, the computer tells them the move is disallowed.

 Purble Shop

 Purble Shop is a code-breaker game.
-The computer decides the color of up to five features (topper, eyes, nose, mouth and clothes) that are concealed from the player.
+The computer decides the color of up to five features (topper (hair in version 0.4), eyes, nose, mouth and clothes) that are concealed from the player.
 The player can choose from an assortment of colors (red, purple, yellow, blue or green), and a color can be used once, several times or not used.
 The player then attempts to deduce or guess the right feature colors in a limited number of guesses (not available in beginner difficulty).
 There are three difficulty levels: Beginner with three features in three possible colors; 33 = 27 different possible solutions, Intermediate with 44 = 256 solutions, and Advanced with 55 = 3125 solutions.
 The beginner and intermediate levels are guessing games where after each move the computer tells the player which items were right, so there is little scope for deduction.
 At the advanced level the computer does not tell the player which specific items were right, reporting only the count of picks in the right color and position, and the count of picks in the right color but the wrong position.
 This level is similar to the colored peg game Mastermind, where success requires logical reasoning (although there is a small chance of succeeding through lucky guesses).